Famous for being the world’s largest land animal migration, Africa’s great wildebeest migration takes place each year in Tanzania and Kenya.

 A herd of Wildebeests at the river crossing

-It is only when the wildebeests give their undivided attention to the crossing and tune out everything else going on around them, that the safari vehicles are allowed to move in close to catch a better view of the greatest animal migration in Africa.
+It is only when the wildebeest give their undivided attention to the crossing and tune out everything else going on around them that the safari vehicles are allowed to move in close to catch a better view of the greatest animal migration in Africa.

 Select Your Accommodations Carefully